OSGP/Documentation/Protocols/IEC61850/SWDevice-010805/SetTransition.md

 ### Description

-Request which commands a device to switch all relays configured as light relays according to  a [light schedule-entry](SetSchedule.md).
+Request which informs a device of a daylight transiton: it has become dark (sunset) or light (sunrise).
+The device will switch the relays, which have schedule entries for transition messages.
+See [light schedule-entry](SetSchedule.md) for more information regarding switch schedules.

 Response which returns the result of the request.